KarmadesuUwU/Organizer/README.md

   - **Mouse Sneak**:
     A script that moves your mouse every once in a while to prevent the pc to sleep

+    - **System Monitoring**:
+    A script that overlays the resoource data of your computer CPU, Memory and Disk usage